NeleWandel/TDS/docs/source/General Information.rst

 | Afterwards you should be able to set up your device and start acquiring data.

       >>> WaveformDisplay('CH1', 'ON')
+      >>> AutoSet()
-      >>> ProbeCalibration('1')
+      >>> Acquisition('sampling', stop='single', acquire='on')
       >>> Wait()
-      >>> AutoSet()
-      >>> Acquisition('sampling', stop='single')
-      >>> StartAcquisition()
       >>> Measure(meastype='AMP', m='IMMed', source='CH1')
-      >>> Wait()
       >>> print(Value())

-| In this example we first turn on the display of our source waveform, then we let the oscilloscope auto calibrate our probe with :meth:`ProbeCalibration`.
-To ensure that the calibration is fully done before moving on, we use the :meth:`Wait` command.
-| Next we let the oscilloscope :meth:`AutoSet` the horizontal, vertical and trigger values, so that we have a stable display of our waveform.
-The :meth:`Acquisition` command sets the wanted parameters, in this case a single sequence acquisition in sampling mode. :meth:`StartAcquisition` then starts acquiring data.
-The :meth:`Measure` command then sets the measurement parameters to amplitude measurement in immediate mode on channel 1.
+| In this example we first turn on the display of our source waveform.
+Next we let the oscilloscope :meth:`AutoSet` the horizontal, vertical and trigger values, so that we have a stable display of our waveform.
+The :meth:`Acquisition` command sets the wanted parameters, in this case a single sequence acquisition in sampling mode.
+The ``acquire`` argument decides whether or not the instrument starts the acquisition.
+In this case we turn it on.
-| The :meth:`Wait` command ensures that all data has been acquired before the actual measurement takes place.
+| The :meth:`Wait` command ensures that all data has been acquired before the measurement takes place.
 | Not using the :meth:`Wait` command, might result in unfinished data acquisition, which might lead to a false measurement result.
+| The :meth:`Measure` command then sets the measurement parameters to amplitude measurement in immediate mode on channel 1.
+| Lastly :meth:`Value` returns the measured value, making it possible to print it to the computer.